By Robert Verkerk PhD

 Centrally, the paper concluded:

 “…in a final adjusted model with interaction, vaccination but not preterm birth remained associated with NDD [neurodevelopmental disorders], while the interaction of preterm birth and vaccination was associated with a 6.6-fold increased odds of NDD (95% CI: 2.8, 15.5)…While vaccination remained significantly associated with NDD after controlling for other factors, preterm birth coupled with vaccination was associated with an apparent synergistic increase in the odds of NDD.”

-A second paper was also submitted to the Journal of Translational Science.
+A second paper was also submitted to the The Journal of Translational Science.
 The study was a cross-sectional study of vaccinated and unvaccinated children based on the same survey data, and aimed to also compare outcomes in children who were born prematurely against those born full-term.
-This second paper was also retracted — and we await detailed reasoning from the journal.
-18/05/17 – please see update below.

 These studies are the results of analysis of self-reported survey data.
 By definition, therefore, they are a long way removed from randomised controlled trials (RCTs) which could never deliver the kind of overview of health outcome trends an epidemiologist such as Mawson might wish to investigate.
 They are what they say on the tin: broad brush strokes of information, a starting point for investigation that is commonplace in science, that helps inform more targeted research in the future.
 In terms of methodologies, the authors of the studies are not trying to deceive their readers.
 They used a number of methods to reduce the risk of bias.
 This was declared in one paper as follows: